Best Cheap Health Insurance in Wisconsin (2025)

 The rule of thumb is that if you think you'll have high medical costs, it's worth it to pay more for a plan with better benefits so you'll pay less at the doctor.
 But if you only need routine medical care, you may save money by choosing a plan with less coverage, even if you pay more for doctor appointments.

-All tiers of coverage will give you free checkups and preventive care as soon as the plan begins and will cap your costs if you get very sick or badly injured.
+All tiers of coverage will give you free checkups and preventive care as soon as the plan begins and cap your costs if you get very sick or badly injured.

-Platinum and Gold plans: Best if you need expensive health care
+Platinum plans: Best for expensive medical care

 Gold plans pay for about 80% of your medical care. |